Lizzie Spaulding: Storylines

 Wanting to be real family with her daughter and husband, Lizzie tried her best to be the ideal wife.
 She was crushed to find Jonathan still cheating with Tammy though, even after their daughter’s birth.
 Lizzie schemed to keep her marriage afloat, and even faked post-partum depression to make Jonathan pay her attention, and stay with her.
 He went back to Tammy though, and a distraught Lizzie sought help from Father Ray.
 She left Sarah in the car while she went into the church (still trying to keep up her depression hoax) The car was stolen with Sarah inside, and Lizzie was blamed.
 Jon railed against her, and planned to take his daughter from her, to avoid the damage he thought she could do.

 In a lapse of judgment, Lizzie begged her granddad to help her keep her the daughter she loved.
 This proved the wrong move though, and in an attempt to kill Jonathan, Tammy was instead killed.
 Jonathan faked his and Sarah’s death in a staged car crash, and didn't let Lizzie in on the secret.
 She was left to think her daughter was dead, and that it was all her fault.

 After losing the thing that meant most to her in her daughter Sarah, being alienated by her mother, ostracized by her grandfather, and being duped (unknowingly) by Reva, Lizzie had hit rock bottom.

 In an act of self-declaration and rebellion, she bought a bar.
 In this bar, looking for any sort of human affection, Lizzie shamelessly flirted with Jake, a rough looking bar fly (who bore similar style to her ex-husband Jonathan).
 She almost let things get too far with him, but Billy Lewis stepped in, and though she didn’t want to be saved, he saved her from herself.
 Thus began an awkward, yet moving friendship.

 The two helped each other a lot, and became very close.
 Lizzie kept his secret about being off the wagon again, and Billy offered her a high-level job at Lewis Construction, putting faith in her and taking her under his wing like her grandfather would not.

-Lizzie also began to form a friendship with a recovering Dinah Marler, who would become her roommate.
-Unaware of her summer kidnap of her, Lizzie also maintained a close-knit friendship with former mother-in-law Reva Shayne.
-Finally stable in an honest job, and surrounded by good people who cared about her, Lizzie began to flourish.
+Lizzie made friends with an ex-Dinah Marler, who would go on to become her roommate.
+Reva Shayne had a close relationship with Lizzie, without knowing about her prior connection to the abduction of Dinah Marler.

 Thinking it’s what Billy needs in his life, and wanting to do good for him, Lizzie tracked down his son, Bill Lewis, and with Dinah’s help brought him back to town.
 In doing so, she gained a new roommate, as Bill had no immediate lodgings upon his return.